UNFmontreal/toad/doc/toad/src/en/tasks/15-Tractographymrtrix.md

 ## Config files parameter

-We use default paramaters suggested in MRtrix documentation.
+We use default paramaters suggested in the MRtrix documentation.

 Step size of the algorithm in mm (default is 0.1 x voxelsize; for iFOD2: 0.5 x voxelsize).